joaquingz/landing-page/README.md

 # landing-page
-First ever landing page using html and css flexbox
+First ever landing page using html and css flexbox using all the things learned at The Odin Project